getsentry/sentry-ruby/README.md

 ### Rails 3

-In Rails 3, Sentry will "just work," capturing any exceptions thrown in your app.
+In Rails 3, Sentry will "just work" capturing any exceptions thrown in your app.
 All Rails integrations also have mixed-in methods for capturing exceptions you've rescued yourself inside of controllers:

 ```ruby